na-na-hi/renget/archive/rzimh.md

 Inigo walked towards the injured men, glancing over to Drekus who was busy shouting and smashing the Oomori double.
 Inigo crouched down and began applying first aid to their wounds, using Gigan to apply pressure.

-“Get out of the way,” he heard Curie said behind him.She knelt by the men, her hands lighting up once more.
+“Get out of the way,” he heard Curie said behind him.
+She knelt by the men, her hands lighting up once more.
 Inigo stood by as she poured her energy into their injuries.
 After another minute, Curie leaned back, the men stabilized.

 She turned to Inigo, her hands glowing again as she reached for him.
 Inigo leaned away.
 "Whoa, what?
 Careful with the hand."